Eisenhower Chapel in Denver, Colorado, home of St. Augustine of Canterbury Anglican Church.

 Anglicans are protestants and non-denominational, yet they do not have a set of beliefs of their own.
 Instead, like the whole Church, they affirm the catholic faith expressed in the Nicene Creed, the Apostles’ Creed, and the Athanasian Creed.
 Finally, Anglicans follow the pattern of historic liturgy expressed in the Book of Common Prayer (born out of the liturgy in the heavenly temple [cf. Ex 25:8–9]).

-St. Augustine of Canterbury is a parish within the Anglican Church in North America (ACNA), a province within the global Anglican Communion committed to historic Christian doctrine and apostolic order.
+St. Augustine of Canterbury is a parish within the Anglican Church in North America (ACNA), a province within the Global Anglican Communion committed to historic Christian doctrine and apostolic order.
+While views differ across the wider Anglican world, both our Province and our Diocese do not ordain women or non-celibate homosexuals who reject the teaching that God’s design for human sexuality is ordered toward monogamous male–female marriage.

-We are part of the Anglican Diocese of All Nations (ADAN), a diocese within the ACNA.
-We are a diverse group of Christians worshipping together in the Anglican tradition.
+The Anglican Diocese of All Nations, is an ethnically diverse group of Christians worshipping together in the Anglican tradition.
 Our churches range from old to new, high to low, predominantly African to predominantly Anglo.
 What holds us together is our commitment to the Gospel, the authority of Scripture, and the Body of Christ gathered where the Word of God is faithfully preached and the Sacraments duly administered.

 Bishop Felix Orji is the Diocesan Bishop of the Anglican Diocese of All Nations (ADAN).
 The Anglican Diocese of All Nations is home to parishes in the United States and Canada.